simpleiot/simpleiot/docs/api.md

 - Nodes
   - `node.<id>`
-    - can be used to request an entire node data structure
+    - can be used to request an entire node data structure.
+If id = "root", then the root node is fetched.
     - body can optionally include the ID of the parent node to populate node with tombstone info, and other data from the edge data structure.
   - `node.<id>.children`